eneflorian1/stire.site/DEPLOY.md

 Notes:

 - Do not store VPS passwords in the repository or in GitHub secrets.
 Use SSH keys.
-- If you rename the service from `stirix`, update both `/etc/systemd/system/stirix.service` and `ops/deploy.sh`.
+- If you rename the service from `stire`, update both `/etc/systemd/system/stire.service` and `ops/deploy.sh`.
 - Backend listens only on localhost; Nginx proxies external traffic.